 The implementation of this policy is subject to compliance with asset management local laws or regulations; therefore, some alternative specific implementation mechanisms of this policy may be put in place locally.
 In the EU, the implementation of this policy is part of the compliance with SFDR requirements as it constitutes AXA IM's approach to consider sustainable investments for the 'Do No Significantly Harm' (DNSH) criteria (i.e., applicable to Article 8 and Article 9 funds).
-Thus, if the application of this standard dictates divestments, portfolio managers shall disinvest for their product to be classified Article 8 or Article 9 under SFDR, following the abovementioned implementation process.
-In the UK, the implementation of this policy is part of the compliance with the Sustainable Disclosure Requirements (SDR) and investment labels regime set by the Financial Conduct Authority (FCA).
+Thus, if the application of this standard dictates divestments, portfolio managers shall disinvest for their product to be classified Article 8 or Article 9, following the abovementioned implementation process.

-The implementation of this policy is described in the AXA IM annual Climate Report (Article 29 - TCFD combined report) available on AXA IM website: Sustainability Policies and Reports | AXA IM Corporate
+The implementation of this policy will be described in the AXA IM annual Climate Report (Article 29 - TCFD combined report).